 Refundable credits–those that are paid to the taxpayer that exceed the amount of tax paid to the state–or grants are generally taxable for Federal income tax purposes.
 With these state credits, the idea is that the taxpayer has an accession to wealth or an increase in its net worth.
 This is the very basis for subjecting income to our income tax system.

 There are a few exceptions to the accession-to-wealth concept.
 One is where the payment is a non-taxable subsidy.
+There are a number of tax planning opportunities associated with this.

 A non-taxable subsidy is different than a taxable benefit.
 Generally, a non-taxable subsidy is for the benefit of the public.
 A taxable benefit is generally for the benefit of the recipient.